Revisiting Automated Topic Model Evaluation with Large Language Models: Determining the Number of Topics

-We run collapsed Gibbs-sampled Latent Dirichlet Allocation \cite[in \textsc{Mallet}:][]{mallet} on two text collections, with different numbers of topics (from 20 to 400), yielding multiple models per collection.
-To compare topic model estimates and ground-truth partitions of texts, we experiment with a legislative Bill summary dataset \cite[from][]{hoyle-etal-2022-neural} and Wikitext \cite{wiki_text_dataset}, both annotated with ground-truth topic labels in both broad and specific granularities.
+Topics of interest might be a few broad topics such as \textit{politics} or \textit{healthcare}, or many specific topics, like \textit{municipal elections} and \textit{maternity care}.
+Following recent efforts that use research questions to guide LLM-based text analysis \cite{zhong-etal-2023-goal}, we incorporate this desideratum in the LLM prompt.
+We run collapsed Gibbs-sampled LDA \cite[in \textsc{Mallet}:][]{mallet} on two text collections, with different numbers of topics ($k =$ 20 to 400), yielding 20 models per collection.
+To compare topic model estimates and ground-truth partitions, we experiment with a legislative Bill summary dataset \cite[from][]{hoyle-etal-2022-neural} and Wikitext \cite{wiki_text_dataset}, both annotated with ground-truth topic labels in different granularities.